 A tip that I want to start with is always purchase your papers/coupons in even numbers so that you can take advantage of Buy One Get One Free Sales.

 I use the binder method filled with baseball card inserts.
 In particular I use the Coupon Clutch.
 I personally love this method because I can easily scan through and see very quickly what coupons I have available when I am matching and when I am shopping in the stores.
 I personally clip all the coupons from the inserts that I will possibly ever use (not the ones I would never use…for example diapers/baby products as we no longer have a baby in the house).
-The reason I clip all of my coupons is because though I may not buy a particular brand or item “normally” I would buy it if I find it free or near free.
+The reason I clip all of my coupons is because though I may not buy a particular brand or item “normally” I will buy it if I find it free or near free.

 I have my coupons divided into categories that make sense to me and I suggest you do the same.
 I personally have them divided by: Baking, Beverages, Breakfast, Canned, Dairy, Drugs, Frozen Foods, Heath and Beauty, Household, Fruits/Veggies, Meat, Organic, Other, Rebates and Store.

 I use a coupon binder because it closes shut, I can carry it on my shoulder, and it is stylish...
 I find this the easiest way to be able to carry my coupons, shop and keep organized (plus I have dropped my binder several times in the checkout process, and this has become a huge life saver).
 I use two 3 hole zipped pouches at the front of my binder.
 One holds my “hot coupons” ” and the other holds my restaurant coupons.
 Also in my binder, I keep a calculator, small pair of scissors and the current weekly sales ads.